xpl/wyg/README.md

 media-item content { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }
 ```

-It works because padding percentages are relative to element's width, even with `padding-top`.
+It works because padding percentages are relative to element's _width_, even with `padding-top`.
 So a height can be encoded via an additional `spacer` element put inside.

 ## Implementing the file uploading